-When looking for product/market fit, we start with the customer.
+When looking for product/market fit, we start with the customer analysis.
 That’s the “market” part of product/market fit.

 Everything starts and ends with the customer.

 Sometimes we start with the product or the friggin’ awesome technology.
 Sometimes we might fool ourselves into starting with what we can get funding for.
-But at some point, we always backtrack to the customer.
+But at some point, we always backtrack to the customer analysis.